Return on Investment Calculator

 Cap Rate vs. ROI

 The idea behind both methods of calculation is that we need to find the difference between what we spent on an investment or what the investment cost us in the beginning and what the investment is returning or giving us now.
+Before jumping into understanding what ROI means, it is important to note that you may need to pay capital gains taxes, which will lower the ROI.
+The best way to get the most precise result when calculating ROI is to calculate capital gains tax and account for that expense.
 This is the net return.
 On its own, the net return can only tell us if the investment has been profitable or not.
 In order to figure out how profitable the investment has been compared to its initial cost, we use ROI, which can also help us compare between 2 or more investment opportunities.
 To calculate ROI, the net return should be expressed as a percentage of the total cost of the investment.
 In other words, what the return is relative to the cost.
+ROI can also be used as a rate of return for a Rule of 72 to estimate the number of years it takes for an investment to double.
+If you want to see how your income changes with the return on your investment, you can use the annual income calculator to estimate your gross and net annual income.

 Because the net return on an investment can be positive or negative, ROI can be a positive or negative number as well.
 If the result of your ROI calculation is a positive number, then your investment made a positive return.
 If your ROI is negative, then your investment incurred a loss.